Arguments against animal testing

 Unreliable animal testing

-- Using dogs, rats, mice and rabbits to test whether or not a drug will be safe for humans provides little statistically useful insight, our recent analysis found
+- Using dogs, rats, mice and rabbits to test whether or not a drug will be safe for humans provides little statistically useful insight, our recent analysis found.
+The study also revealed that drug tests on monkeys are just as poor as those using any other species in predicting the effects on humans.

 - Out of 93 dangerous drug side effects, only 19% could have been predicted by animal tests, a recent study found